NwaforChukwuebuka/orbit/README.md

 - Nextjs
 - Bull for task queue
 - Redis for cache and task queue broker
-- Realtime Events and Updates - Firebase Real-Database
+- Realtime Events and Updates - Firebase Realtime-Database
 - Docker/Docker compose
 - Amazon Q for completions and Coding Assistant